Plantation of Ulster: Legacy

 Ireland Protestants 1861–2011 (The (dark) blue areas include other non-Catholics and non-religious).

 The legacy of the Plantation remains disputed.
 According to one interpretation, it created a society segregated between native Catholics and settler Protestants in Ulster and created a Protestant and British concentration in north-east Ireland.
 This argument therefore sees the Plantation as one of the long-term causes of the Partition of Ireland in 1921, as the north-east remained as part of the United Kingdom in Northern Ireland.

 The densest Protestant settlement took place in the eastern counties of Antrim and Down, which were not part of the Plantation, whereas Donegal, in the west, was planted but did not become part of Northern Ireland.

 Therefore, it is also argued that the Plantation itself was less important in the distinctiveness of the north-east of Ireland than natural population flow between Ulster and Scotland.
 A. T. Q. Stewart, a Protestant from Belfast, concluded: "The distinctive Ulster-Scottish culture, isolated from the mainstream of Catholic and Gaelic culture, would appear to have been created not by the specific and artificial plantation of the early seventeenth century, but by the continuous natural influx of Scottish settlers both before and after that episode ...."

 The Plantation of Ulster is also widely seen as the origin of mutually antagonistic Catholic/Irish and Protestant/British identities in Ulster.
 Richard English, an expert on the Irish Republican Army, has written that: "not all of those of British background in Ireland owe their Irish residence to the Plantations ... yet the Plantation did produce a large British/English interest in Ireland, a significant body of Irish Protestants who were tied through religion and politics to English power."

-Genetic analysis has revealed that, "The distribution [of southwestern Scottish ancestry] in Northern Ireland mirrors the distributions of the Plantations of Ireland throughout the 17th century.
+Genetic analysis has revealed that "The distribution [of southwestern Scottish ancestry] in Northern Ireland mirrors the distributions of the Plantations of Ireland throughout the 17th century.
 Thus the cluster will have experienced some genetic isolation by religion from adjacent Irish populations in the intervening centuries."

 The settlers also left a legacy in terms of language.
-The strong Ulster Scots dialect originated through the speech of Lowland Scots settlers evolving and being influenced by both Hiberno-English dialect and the Irish language.
+The strong Ulster Scots dialect originated through the speech of Lowland Scots settlers evolving and being influenced by both the Hiberno-English dialect and the Irish language.
 Seventeenth-century English settlers also contributed colloquial words that are still in current use in Ulster.